Navigating the Business Case for an MDM Implementation

-One of the most difficult aspects of a Master Data Management (MDM) Project is, surprisingly, not part of the implementation!
-One of the most challenging activities that I have run into in my career is developing the business case for the solution and effectively portraying it to the project stakeholders.
-This is not only important to get the project going, but also to maintain momentum throughout its life.
-Part of the complexity for developing a business case for an MDM solution stems from the fact that, unlike your more typical technology projects, MDM implementations involve a large number of stakeholders across the whole enterprise and require a broad set of sponsors.
-Some, or all, the lessons learned from the development of an MDM business case may well be applicable to other projects, so it’s worth exploring some of these lessons.
-In particular, large cross organizational projects and/or technology modernization projects face some of the same challenges.
+One of the most challenging aspects of a Master Data Management (MDM) Project is, surprisingly, not part of the implementation!
+Over the years of helping Clients to create insights from their data, one of the most challenging activities that I have run into in my career is developing the business case for the solution and getting buy-in from project stakeholders.
+This is not only important to secure funding for the project, but also to maintain momentum and support for the program.
+Part of the complexity for developing a business case for an MDM solution stems from the fact that, unlike your more typical technology projects, MDM implementations sit at the intersection of business, operations, compliance, and technology and require a large number of stakeholders to participate as well as a broad set of sponsors.
+As usual, we can extract wisdom from this type of project to apply to other projects, in particular, large cross organizational projects and digital transformation projects.

-Why are MDM business cases so complex, you ask?
 By their very nature, Master Data Management implementations require key decisions on enterprise data that span multiple regions and departments.
-These key decisions include, but are not limited to, data ownership, business rules, data quality standards, data governance, and the appropriate flow of this data across the systems landscape.
-The data types involved typically include core enterprise data in one or more of the following domains: product or services data, customer data, employee data, vendor data, and location data.
-All of these data types are touched by most business functions – ergo a large number of stakeholders are often required.
+These key decisions include, but are not limited to, data ownership, business rules, data quality standards, and the appropriate flow of this data across the systems landscape.
+Many businesses lack the robust Data Governance required to make these decisions well.
+The data types involved include core enterprise data in one or more of the following domains: product or services data, customer data, employee data, vendor data, and location data.
+All of these data types are touched by critical business functions – ergo a large number of stakeholders are required.

 It is imperative that a clear value proposition be defined as one embarks on an MDM Journey – and, yes, it will be a journey.
 To best articulate the value, one should start with why the company should solve the problems that an MDM solution is intended to solve.
-It is also much easier to rally support and sponsorship when the business case is based on why something should be done rather than only focusing on what will be done and how it will be done.
+This “why” should have enduring quality beyond the current time period.
+Regulatory compliance, long-term strategic success, accomplishing a challenging social issue are all the caliber of candidates we’re seeking.
+It is much easier to rally support and sponsorship when the business case is based on why something should be done rather than the details of execution.

-To this end, MDM journeys should be evaluated on more than the initial return on investment directly associated with a data repository which will tend to be low given the high implementation costs.
+To this end, MDM journey success should be evaluated on more than the initial return on investment directly associated with a data repository as that will tend to be low given the high implementation costs.
 In fact, the real value of MDM is to provide increased responsiveness to business priorities.
-This is achieved by delivering enterprise data to users, customers, partners, and other individuals inside or outside of the organization who can make smarter and better decisions because of it.
-This requires investment in data interfaces as well as the required enhancements to legacy systems to build the capabilities which will enable them to consume the new, high quality data and to deliver on the promised value.
+This is achieved by delivering foundational enterprise data to users, customers, partners, and other individuals inside or outside of the organization who can make improved decisions because of it.
+This requires investment in data interfaces as well as the required enhancements to legacy systems to build the capabilities which will enable them to consume the new, high-quality data and to deliver on the promised value.
 When building the business case for an MDM solution, care should be taken to clearly differentiate between the benefits that result from the MDM implementation proper, and those that are enabled by the enhanced capabilities and improved data in downstream systems and/or processes.